pulumi/pulumi/docs/mupack.md

 #### Records

+New named `record` types can be created by composing primitives and other `record` types.
+Each record is defined primarily by its name and a set of properties, each of which is simply a variable that belongs to record objects.

 Records are pure data, and instances are representable in [JSON](https://tools.ietf.org/html/rfc7159), ensuring interoperability with languages and Internet protocols.
 This is in contrast to objects which may represent types with invariants that make them unappealing to serialize and deserialize.
 There may be additional constraints placed on records, to enforce contracts, but this does not alter their runtime representation.

 The special type `record` may refer to any record type.
 This represents the JSON-like subset of types.

-It is of course possible to define new `record` types, comprised solely out of primitives and other `record` types.

 Each custom `record` type has the following attributes: